 |Top 10%||No minimum||No Minimum|

 |Fourth Quarter||Application Review|

-We expect students to be academically prepared for success as students at Texas Tech; therefore, we specifically consider academic performance, standardized test scores and educational preparation.
+We expect students to be academically prepared for success as students at Texas Tech; therefore, we specifically consider academic performance and educational preparation.
 Additional information used to evaluate a student's potential for success includes: